Businesses large and small depend on natural gas.

-- Commercial buildings account for one-fifth of total US energy use, of which natural gas accounts for 18 percent.
-Retail space, offices, healthcare, and educational facilities constitute the majority of energy used within the commercial sector, and most of the commercial sector's energy is needed for lighting, space heating, ventilation, and cooling.
+- In the United States, commercial buildings account for one-fifth of total energy use, 18 percent of which is natural gas.
+The majority of the gas used is needed for lighting, space heating, ventilation, and cooling.

 - Natural gas use in the commercial building sector has grown 10 percent (weather-adjusted) during the last decade, a result of growth in the overall commercial market.
-Natural gas consumption in the US commercial sector exceeded 3.5 trillion cubic feet in 2014.
+Natural gas consumption in the U.S. commercial sector exceeded 3.5 trillion cubic feet (Tcf) in 2014.

-- The share of buildings that use natural gas has remained relatively constant across the entire commercial building fleet.
-This suggests commercial natural gas growth has reflected an expansion of the entire market.
+- The share of commercial buildings that use natural gas has remained relatively constant across the entire commercial building fleet, suggesting that commercial natural gas growth closely mirrors the rate of growth across the entire commercial building market.

 - Natural gas utility commercial customers have benefited from a reliable lower cost of service.
 In 2015, commercial customers’ utility bills reached a new low of $405 on average, the lowest since AGA began collecting data in 2003.

 - Commercial customers are a core part of local distribution company (LDC) revenue.
 In 2013, commercial customers accounted for approximately 22 percent of total revenues for natural gas utilities.
-Total natural gas utility revenue in 2013 was $101.1 billion while commercial customers accounted for $21.4 billion.
+Total natural gas utility revenue in 2013 was $101.1 billion, and commercial customers accounted for $21.4 billion of that total.

 Appliance and Building Codes and Standards

 - Codes and Standards play a critical role in helping ensure that natural gas applications in the commercial sector are installed and operated safely and reliably.
 Each state, and often local governments within each state, determine which codes and standards apply to their commercial occupancies.